SDEs with no strong solution arising from a problem of stochastic control

 Now, taking the limit as $s \to - \infty$, $\tilde{W}_s = W_{e^s} \to 0$ almost surely, and so $\tilde{W}_t$ is $\mathcal{H}_t$-measurable.
 This implies that

 contradicting the strict inclusion in \eqref{eq:strict-inclusion}. \end{proof}

-We are now ready to prove \Cref{thm:no-strong-solution}, showing that the SDE \eqref{eq:SDE-gamma} has no strong solution starting from the origin.
+We are now ready to prove \Cref{thm:no-strong-solution}, showing in particular that the SDE \eqref{eq:SDE-gamma} has no strong solution.

 \begin{proof}[Proof of \Cref{thm:no-strong-solution}] As noted after the statement of the theorem, the existence of a weak solution is proved by Larsson and Ruf in Theorem 4.3 of \cite{larsson_relative_2021}.
+We prove uniqueness in law in \Cref{cor:uniqueness}.
 By \Cref{cor:brownian-filtration}, a weak solution generates a Brownian filtration, and by Blumenthal's zero-one law, the initial sigma-algebra is trivial.
-The uniform distribution of the time-changed angle process and its independence from its increments were shown in \Cref{prop:angle-cbm}.
-We now check statement (iii) of the theorem.
+The uniform distribution of the time-changed angle process and its independence from its increments are shown in \Cref{prop:angle-cbm}.
+It remains to prove that statements \Cref{it:S3,it:S4} of the theorem hold, and that there does not exist a strong solution.
+We now check statement \Cref{it:S3} of the theorem.